edsponsler/lit-comp/README.md

 This section covers the creation of the fundamental tools and specialist agents for the CIE.

-### Step 1.1: Implement the StatusBoardTool
+### Step 1.1: Implement the Agent Status Board Tool

 This tool allows agents to communicate and coordinate by reading from and writing to a shared "Agent Status Board" in Firestore.

-Create the StatusBoardTool (tools/status_board_tool.py).
-This script includes functions to update_status and get_status from Firestore, along with a helper _make_serializable to handle datetime objects.
+Create the Agent Status Board as [tools/status_board_tool.py](./tools/status_board_tool.py).
+This script creates two ADK FunctionTool instances: status_board_updater_tool is initialized with the update_status function and status_board_reader_tool is initialized with the get_status function.
+These functions update and get status messages from Firestore, along with a helper _make_serializable to handle datetime objects.

 * **Special Note on Datetime Serialization**: Firestore Timestamp objects (or datetime.datetime) are not directly JSON serializable.
 They need conversion (e.g., to ISO 8601 string using .isoformat()) if they are part of a tool's return data that the ADK will process.
 The _make_serializable function handles this.
 * **Special Note on Optional Typing**: Use typing.Optional\[Type\] for optional arguments in functions wrapped by FunctionTool with google-adk==0.5.0 to avoid ADK parsing errors.

-### Step 1.2: Implement the Real Search Tool with Web Scraping
+### Step 1.2: Implement the Web Scraping Search Tool

 This tool uses the Google Custom Search API and scrapes basic content from web pages.
 Ensure requests and beautifulsoup4 are installed, and your API keys are in the .env file.

-Create/Update the Search Tool (tools/search_tools.py).
+Create the Web Scraping Search Tool as [tools/search_tools.py](./tools/search_tools.py).
 This script defines simple_web_search which queries the Google API, fetches pages, and uses BeautifulSoup to extract text from \<p\> tags, with error handling and content truncation.
+An ADK FuntionTool instance named search_tool is initialized with the simple_web_search function.

-### Step 1.3: Implement the InformationRetrievalSpecialist Agent
+### Step 1.3: Implement the Information Retrieval Specialist Agent

-This agent uses the search_tool to find information and updates its status using the status_board_updater_tool.
+This agent uses the search_tool to find information and updates its status to the Agent Status Board using the status_board_updater_tool.

-Create/Update the InformationRetrievalSpecialist Agent (agents/information_retrieval_specialist.py).
-Its prompt guides it to acknowledge tasks, use the search tool, and report results (including output_references) or errors to the status board, ensuring session_id and task_id are used correctly.
+Create the Information Retrieval Specialist Agent as [agents/information_retrieval_specialist.py](./agents/information_retrieval_specialist.py).
+Its prompt guides it to acknowledge tasks, use the search_tool, and report results (including output_references) or errors to the Agent Status Board, ensuring session_id and task_id are used correctly.

-### Step 1.4: Implement the DataAnalysisSpecialist Agent
+### Step 1.4: Implement the Data Analysis Specialist Agent

-This agent processes data retrieved by the InformationRetrievalSpecialist.
+This agent processes data retrieved by the Information Retrieval Specialist Agent.

-Create the DataAnalysisSpecialist Agent (agents/data_analysis_specialist.py).
-Its prompt instructs it to analyze provided text, extract insights, and update the status board with structured findings in output_references.
+Create the Data Analysis Specialist Agent as [agents/data_analysis_specialist.py](./agents/data_analysis_specialist.py).
+Its prompt instructs it to analyze provided text, extract insights, and update the Agent Status Board with structured findings in output_references.

-### Step 1.5: Implement the ReportFormattingSpecialist Agent
+### Step 1.5: Implement the Report Formatting Specialist Agent

 This agent takes analyzed data and structures it into a final report.

-Create the ReportFormattingSpecialist Agent (agents/report_formatting_specialist.py).
-Its prompt details how to review analyzed data and formatting instructions, organize the information, write the report (typically in Markdown), and update the status board with the formatted report in output_references.
+Create the Report Formatting Specialist Agent as [agents/report_formatting_specialist.py](./agents/report_formatting_specialist.py).
+Its prompt details how to review analyzed data and formatting instructions, organize the information, write the report in Markdown, and update the Agent Status Board with the formatted report in output_references.

-## Part 2: Testing and Refining the InformationRetrievalSpecialist
+## Part 2: Testing and Refining the Information Retrieval Specialist

-With the real search tool and InformationRetrievalSpecialist defined, test them together.
+With the Web Scraping Search Tool and Information Retrieval Specialist Agent defined, test them together.

-### Basic Interaction Test
+### Basic Interaction Test using the Retrieval Test Script

-Use the Retrieval Test Script (run_retrieval_test.py) to directly test the InformationRetrievalSpecialist.
-This script sets up a runner, sends a query, iterates through agent events, and checks the status board.
+Create and use the Retrieval Test Script as [run_retrieval_test.py](./run_retrieval_test.py) to directly test the Information Retrieval Specialist Agent.
+This script sets up a runner, sends a query, iterates through agent events, and checks the Agent Status Board.

 **Special Note on Content Length & Search Results**: Iterative testing with this script helps determine reliable settings for NUM_SEARCH_RESULTS and MAX_CONTENT_LENGTH in search_tools.py.
 A balance of NUM_SEARCH_RESULTS = 3 and MAX_CONTENT_LENGTH = 1500 characters was found to be stable.
 Remember that MAX_CONTENT_LENGTH is a character limit; 1500 characters is roughly 200-250 words.

-## Part 3: Implementing and Refining the CoordinatorAgent
+## Part 3: Implementing and Refining the Coordinator Agent

-The CoordinatorAgent orchestrates the specialist agents.
+The Coordinator Agent orchestrates the specialist agents.

-### Implementing the CoordinatorAgent
+### Implementing the Coordinator Agent

-The CoordinatorAgent uses specialist agents as tools via the AgentTool wrapper.
+The Coordinator Agent uses specialist agents as tools via the AgentTool wrapper.

-Create/Update the CoordinatorAgent (agents/coordinator_agent.py).
+Create the Coordinator Agent as [agents/coordinator_agent.py](./agents/coordinator_agent.py).
 This agent's prompt outlines a multi-phase plan: initial setup, information retrieval, data analysis, report formatting, and final delivery, detailing how to delegate tasks to specialists, pass session_id and sub-task task_ids, check their status using the status_board_reader_tool, and process their output_references.

 * **Special Note on AgentTool Usage**: For google-adk==0.5.0, AgentTool is imported from google.adk.tools.agent_tool and instantiated with AgentTool(agent=specialist_agent_instance).
-* **Special Note on Explicit ID Passing**: For multi-agent coordination where sub-tasks need tracking, the orchestrating agent (Coordinator) must be explicitly prompted to embed session_id and unique sub-task task_ids into the request string it sends to specialist agents.
+* **Special Note on Explicit ID Passing**: For multi-agent coordination where sub-tasks need tracking, the orchestrating agent (Coordinator Agent) must be explicitly prompted to embed session_id and unique sub-task task_ids into the request string it sends to specialist agents.
 Specialists must then be prompted to use these exact IDs for their status updates.
-* **Special Note on get_status Loop / Conditional Logic**: The CoordinatorAgent's initial problem of getting stuck in a get_status loop was resolved by restructuring its prompt.
-The new logic instructs the Coordinator to call get_status once ("Attempt 1"), explicitly examine the returned dictionary (checking results list, specialist's status field, and validity of output_references).
+* **Special Note on get_status Loop / Conditional Logic**: Initially, the Coordinator Agent got stuck in a get_status loop which was resolved by restructuring its prompt.
+The new logic instructs the Coordinator to call get_status once ("Attempt 1") and explicitly examine the returned dictionary (checking results list, specialist's status field, and validity of output_references).
 If the task is completed and output is valid, it proceeds.
-If still processing, it makes only ONE MORE get_status call ("Attempt 2").
+If still processing, it makes only ONE MORE get_status call (see for example step P1_4b of the Coordinator Agent's instruction prompt).
 If not complete after the second check, it assumes an issue and proceeds, noting the problem.
 This "inspect and decide with bounded retry" logic is crucial.
 * **Special Note on ADK Instruction Templating**: Be cautious with literal curly braces {} in agent instruction strings, as the ADK might interpret them for variable substitution, potentially causing KeyError.
 Rephrasing or ensuring reliable escaping is necessary.
 F-strings in Python code constructing the prompt are safe.
 * **Special Note on Pydantic Validation**: The ADK uses Pydantic, and its ValidationError messages are very helpful for debugging tool and agent definitions.

-## Part 4: Full System Test (CIE Core)
+## Part 4: Full System Test (CIE Coordinator Test)

-This script tests the entire CIE workflow, orchestrated by the CoordinatorAgent.
+Create [run_cie_coordinator_test.py](./run_cie_coordinator_test.py) to test the entire CIE Core workflow, orchestrated by the Coordinator Agent.

 ### Running the Full Pipeline

-Use the to test the full pipeline.
-This script initializes a session, sends a query to the CoordinatorAgent, and logs events and the final report, followed by a status board check.
+Run run_cie_coordinator_test.py in your project's root directory to test the full pipeline.
+This script initializes a session, sends a query to the Coordinator Agent, and logs events and the final report, followed by a Agent Status Board check.

 ### Expected Outcome

 When executed, you should observe:

-* The CoordinatorAgent initiates, creates a main task ID, and updates its status.
+* The Coordinator Agent initiates, creates a main task ID, and updates its status.
 * It delegates to specialists, passing correct session_id and sub-task task_ids.
 * Specialists use these IDs for their status updates and populate output_references.
-* The CoordinatorAgent retrieves these outputs without looping.
+* The Coordinator Agent retrieves these outputs without endlessly looping.
 * This pattern repeats for all specialists.
 * A final report based on processed data is delivered.
-* The status board shows distinct, correctly ID'd entries for all agents.
-This signifies a correctly functioning core CIE multi-agent system.
+* The Agent Status Board shows distinct, correctly ID'd entries for all agents.
+This signifies a correctly functioning the CIE Core multi-agent system.

 ## Part 5: Deploying the CIE Web UI to Google Cloud Run

-This section guides you through deploying a Flask-based web UI for your CIE to Google Cloud Run.
+This section guides you through deploying a Flask-based web UI for the CIE Core to Google Cloud Run.

 ### Step 5.1: Web Application Setup (Flask)